tycorr15/Class_Projects/README.md

 # Class_Projects
-A collection of previous projects I've previously worked worked on Including Some work in Python, Java, and C
+A small collection of previous projects I've previously worked worked on Including Some work in Python, Java, and C